6gh/6gh-Server-Bot/README.md

 ### Use it in my server

 You can use by [joining my server](https://discord.gg/atE7gzs), and using the help command to get started.
-Chances are the prefix is "[" but if I changed it you can check the #info channel in the bot category.
+Chances are the prefix is "\[" but if I changed it you can check the #info channel in the bot category.
+[List of Commands](https://github.com/6gh/6gh-Server-Bot/wiki/Commands)

 ### Use it with your own token/bot

 You can clone/download this repository, and then make a .env file with the content `TOKEN=your-token-here`.
-Change the server ID in the config.json to your server ID, and start!
-(For more info visit the Wiki)
+Change the server ID in the config.json to your server ID, and start! ([Almost complete setup guide](https://github.com/6gh/6gh-Server-Bot/wiki/Setup-And-Installation))

 ## Reporting bugs/issues